 Measures to prevent a food poisoning emergency from happening or recurring.

 Food poisoning emergency may be a rare occurrence at the workplace.
 However, this is the reason you should be ready to deal with it when it comes.
 In some circumstances, food poisoning has been reported to result in death.
-Therefore, a swift response is recommended.
+Therefore, a swift response is recommended to help alleviate the effects of food contamination.